How to Recover Unsaved or Overwritten Excel Files?

 Way #4 Kernel for Excel Repair

 If you had no luck with the recovery using the above methods, then it implies that your Excel file might be heavily corrupted or damaged.
-In such difficult situations, one should look for an efficient Excel repair tool.
+In such difficult situations, one should look for an efficient this tool.
 Out of many tools, there are a few which actually work.
-One such reliable and competent tool is Kernel for Excel Repair.
+One such reliable and competent this tool.
 This tool can help you combat common issues such as- the file is corrupted and cannot be opened in Excel.
 This tool is highly advanced and comes jam-packed with a lot of features.
 It can quickly repair single or multiple XLSX/XLS files.
 It also retains every cell’s properties and formatting, along with the data acutely.
 Irrespective of the file size, it can perform quick recovery.
 At first glance, the interface looks clean and organized.
 Working with this tool is quite easy; in just three steps one can recover the previously damaged file.
 Now we will discuss the tool process in detail.

 - Select the required mode from the two options.

 - Next, browse for the file by clicking on the Browse button.
 Click Repair.

 - The tool will now attempt to repair the damaged file.